- Level: Master

 Styling a Collection

 Illustrate the inspiration, research and trends behind a collection; accessorize and package a collection by emphasizing its emotional value; create all the materials needed to present a collection to stakeholders.

 Acquire the principles of camera settings and photo composition, the use of props, and learn to apply storytelling techniques in order to transform a simple fashion or luxury object into a must-have symbol.

-Create and provide consistency for an emerging or established designer’s image; curate a fashion, film, music or art celebrity through the management of their wardrobe and public appearances; create your own persona as successful stylist.
+Create and provide consistency for an emerging or established designer’s image; curate a fashion, film, music or art celebrity through the management of their wardrobe and public appearances; create your own persona as a successful stylist.